hrushikeshrv/ocw/index.md

 ---

 # OpenCourseWare & Course Notes
-This website contains notes for all the MIT OCW and other online courses I have taken, mainly for my own reference.
+This collection of pages contains notes for all the MIT OCW and other online courses I have taken, mainly for my own reference.
 You can view the source files for the website on [GitHub](https://github.com/hrushikeshrv/ocw).

 This work is licensed under the Creative Commons license -